rpicard/explore-flask/5-configuration.md

 ## Configuring from envvar

 The instance folder shouldn’t be in version control.
 This means that you won’t be able to track changes to your instance configurations.
-That might not be a problem with one or two variables, but if you have a finely tuned configurations for various environments (production, staging, development, etc.) you don’t want to risk loosing that.
+That might not be a problem with one or two variables, but if you have a finely tuned configurations for various environments (production, staging, development, etc.) you don’t want to risk losing that.

 Flask gives us the ability to choose a configuration file on the fly based on the value of an environment variable.
 This means that we can have several configuration files in our repository (and in version control) and always load the right one, depending on the environment.